-The average consumer spends more than two hours per day on their smartphones and 50 minutes of that time is spent playing games (QSR Insights).
+The average consumer spends more than two hours per day on their smartphones and 50 minutes of that time is spent playing games (QSR Insights) such as Betwiz.
 Businesses have identified that trend and turned it into an opportunity, coining the phrase “gamification.”
 Gamification can be defined as the application of gaming mechanics (such as points, goals, and rewards) to business elements and is a marketing strategy that has been used so successfully that it has grown more than ten-fold in the last few years.

 Many restaurants have already implemented this concept into their day-to-day operations and are seeing big benefits, namely improved brand loyalty, increased customer engagement, and increased employee productivity and morale.

 Many restaurants have loyalty cards or rewards programs that reward you for repeat purchases, often offering a free item if you purchase a certain number of their products.
 A gamified version of this leverages technology to provide an elevated, interactive experience that can also be shared on other platforms.